Key Takeaways

 It’s not a spreadsheet.
 It’s native Jira.

-Forecasting like this has existed for years — in standalone tools and heroic spreadsheets.
+Forecasting like this has existed for years, in standalone tools and heroic spreadsheets.
 The problem was always the same: the data lived in Jira and the forecast lived somewhere else, so the two drifted apart within a single sprint.
-Advanced Release Planning runs the simulation natively inside Jira Cloud on Atlassian Forge.
+Release Management, Roadmaps & Portfolio runs the simulation natively inside Jira Cloud on Atlassian Forge.
 The throughput it uses is your live issue data.
-Adjust scope on the planning board and the forecast recalculates — no export, no copy-paste, no stale tab.
+Adjust scope on the planning board and the forecast recalculates: no export, no copy-paste, no stale tab.

 A forecast is a decision aid, not a weapon